starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "I haven't shopped for women's clothing before."

-"twenty three inch waist, 32B, tee-shirt small."
+"Twenty three inch waist, 32B, T-shirt small."

 Dr. Creed went to the door, and collected himself.
-It was a strange request, but he figured he knew why he was making it.
-If he pretended it made sense to him, perhaps anyone else inside would do the same, provided no one saw him stand in the door.
+He didn't want to show signs he thought this unusual.
+If he acted all was normal, maybe no note would be made.

 When he opened the door, a lone girl was waiting behind a counter with a bored look on her face, a cellphone in her hands, and gum coming out in bubbles from her mouth.

 It'd been a long time since he'd seen a girl her age with bubble gum.
 He had memories of gum chewers being his worst students, though he realized he needn't worry about this sort of thing.

 He knew he shouldn't linger and stare, tempting as it was.
 Getting through this with some dignity required a cool demeanor.
-So he walked straight up and said the only thing he could think of."
+So he walked straight up and said the only thing he could think of.

 "I need help.
 I'm shopping for clothes for my girlfriend."

 "My advice is to shop somewhere else.
 But no one follows my advice, so what would you like?"

 "Why would I shop somewhere else?"
+Creed asked puzzled.

-"The clothing here is cheap."
+"The clothing here is cheap," she pointed out.

 "Well it's second hand, not garbage right?"

-"Something tells me you're not good with women."
+"Something tells me you're not good with women," she responded.

 "What's that got to do with anything?"
+Creed protested.

 "Nothing. so what's her size?
 I'm certain I could find her something nice."